SupeR19902/x720/README.md

 * Mayor power spikes on gpio pins
 * Undervoltage detected when pulling the power plug
-* If the shutdown problem occurs when removing the power plug, your board is toast/fried/kaput!!!! (geekworm you lying bastards!!!)
+* If the shutdown problem occurs when removing the power plug, your board is toast/fried/kaput!!!! (geekworm you lying bastards!!! see https://www.youtube.com/watch?v=enWHudsFcuw)
 * The button script will cause reboots when power is lost
 * Jumper for auto shutdown is 3v DC (according to their specs).
 But battery meter is so bad it will power off (not safe shutdown) at values lower then ~3.15v high, which is much higher then 3v.
 Making the jumper useless.
 DO NOT SET JUMPER
  * Network card can dissapear from your system completely, needing a power unplug and removal of the batteries